ericlabouve/Procedural-Story-Generator/README.md

 \AND a logical boolean operation for precondition

-Vertical line | is a binary operator that randomly selects an element on either the LHS or the RHS
+Vertical line | is a binary operator that randomly selects a node on either the LHS or the RHS

-\OVER is a binary operator that denotes a priority selection, where the element on the left is chosen if it exists, otherwise the right element is chosen
+\OVER is a binary operator that denotes a priority selection, where the node on the left is chosen if it exists, otherwise the right node is chosen

-\CHOOSE("identifier", Values...) is a function that will prompt the user to choose how many of the elements will show up in the story.
+\CHOOSE("identifier", Values...) is a function that will prompt the user to choose how many of the nodes will show up in the story.
  - First argument is a string that identifies the scale that the user is evaluating.
- - Subsequent arguments are elements that are chosen at random.
+ - Subsequent arguments are nodes that are chosen at random.
- - If one of the variable elements does not satisfy the preconditions, then it will not be included in the scale.
+ - If one of the variable nodes does not satisfy the preconditions, then it will not be included in the scale.
  - Example: \CHOOSE("Character Detail", [Element1], \<Element2\>) will prompt the user with the following message: "Choose the level of Character Detail between 0 and 2."

 Comments are indicated by a double slash //